alexalexalex09/kallax-chrome-extension/readme.md

 ### Features:
 * Indicator on BGG and BGA sites to
   * Quick add to Kallax.io collection
-  * show whether each game is owned by you or a friend
+  * Show whether each game is owned by you and/or a friend

-* Extension menu to
-  * add games on the BGG and BGA sites to Kallax
-  * create a poll
+  * Add/remove a game from your Kallax.io collection
-  * go to Kallax.io
+  * Navigate to kallax.io

+_note: this extension is not an official project of kallax.io_